 Despite huge improvements in recent years it is still statistically the most deprived ward in Brighton and Hove.
 Over ten years of regeneration projects and funding under the previous government started to have an effect, particularly in reducing crime and anti-social behaviour.
 It has some of the best sea views in the city, some environmentally unique and sensitive open space around Whitehawk, strong communities and is home to the Racecourse and the city’s main hospital.
 It is well served by public transport and has many great small shops and restaurants around the St George’s Road area.

 As a local resident and councillor, Gill is campaigning to ensure that community facilities such as youth work, adult education and children’s centres are protected as far as possible from government cuts.
 East Brighton communities must be prevented from going […]

-Warren is Labour spokesperson on crime and community safety, leading opposition to cuts to front-line PCSOs and police, and to the introduction of elected police commissioners.
-He is a local school governor and trustee of Whitehawk’s Crew Club.
-He represents the East […]
+Warren is Leader of the Labour & Co-operative Group.
+He is Labour spokesperson on crime and community safety, leading opposition to cuts to front-line PCSOs and police, and to the introduction of elected police commissioners.
+He is a local school governor […]